 Up until now I haven’t tried out slime.
 We do lots of messy play and my eldest particularly loves gloopy things like cornflour and water play, so I knew slime would be a hit.
 However I had heard the horror stories about it getting everywhere so I wasn’t in a rush to try it.

-Then I was given the opportunity to review the So Slime DIY shaker 3 pack by Canal Toys and so it was time to give Slime a try.
-Canal Toys gifted me the pack in exchange for this review of the product, these are my honest opinions.
+Then I was given the opportunity to review the So Slime DIY shaker 3 pack by Canal Toys, so it was time to give Slime a try.
+Canal Toys gifted me the pack in exchange for my honest review.

 My eldest son is autistic and non verbal so visuals make a big difference for us.
 It is great to see on the back of the pack clear visuals that represent exactly what will be in the packet.
-It also helpfully included pictures showing the process to create your slime with instructions.
+It also helpfully included picture instructions showing the process to create your slime.

 In the box we had three different coloured pots.
 Each pot contained:

 - A sachet of either confetti or glitter

 Between the 3 pots we had 3 different coloured powders, 2 different coloured glitters, 1 confetti and 3 different surprise toys.

 I got out our messy play tray out, old clothes on.
 We were ready to go!

 The benefit of this product is that it was really easy to make.
 It took five minutes to do and there was no glue involved.
 I have to admit I made the first pot up myself so I could take some photos.
 The kids did the others and really enjoyed pouring in the sachets and water.